 - preserves the raw journal content as generated by OJS’s existing export tools

-- automatically harvests new content from registered journals and adds the content to the PLN, eliminating manual staff intervention at PLN member sites
+- automatically harvests new content from registered journals and adds the content to the PKP PN, eliminating manual staff intervention at PN member sites

 - provides access to preserved content after a “trigger event”